-Monday and Wednesday classes are used for actual lectures, and they end with short quizzes.
-Friday review sessions are used for Homework submission and discussion, as well as for quizzes.
+Monday and Wednesday classes are used for actual lectures, and include Short Quizzes.
+Friday review sessions are, in general, used for Homework submission and discussion, as well as for Quizzes.

 Homework assignments will consist of numerical problems and open-ended questions (e.g. short essays or analysis questions).
-Each Homework assignment will be uploaded to Canvas on a Wednesday.
-Your answers will have to be submitted online (via Canvas) by 5.00pm on Friday the following week, before the start of the Friday review session (for a Homework to be graded it must be submitted before the review session starts).
+Students are permitted to collaborate on the homework in groups of up to three students (see Section 8).
+Each Homework assignment will be submitted online via Gradescope (Gradescope is accessible through Canvas; detailed instructions will be provided with the Homework).
+Your answers will have to be submitted before the start of the Friday review session in which Homework solutions will be discussed with the class (see Schedule in Section 12, below).
 To minimize the possibility of confusion, please type your Homework's answers (you can use hand-writing for figures and graphs).
 Alternatively, you can hand-write your answers, scan the paper, and submit the digital scanned version of it - but if you do so, please make sure that your handwriting is legible and that all figures/equations are clear.

-Quizzes will be administered via Canvas during the Friday review sessions, and will last 1 hour and 20 minutes.
+Quizzes will be administered, in person, during the Friday review sessions, and will last 1 hour and 20 minutes.
 Thus, review sessions are mandatory on the days when quizzes are given.
 Quizzes will consist of true/false questions, numerical problems, and open-ended questions.
 Quizzes are closed-book.
+Calculators can be used during the quiz (note: if you use a calculator app on a smartphone, you cannot use any other applications apart from the calculator).
+No collaboration (including no discussion among students) is allowed during the quiz.

-Short Quizzes will be administered via Canvas during each lecture, typically close to the end of a Lecture (excluding Lecture 1, of course).
-They will be very short, and mainly aimed at making sure that you have been able to follow the material covered during the Lecture.
-Your worst-performing Short Quiz across all lectures will be eliminated (that is, it will not count towards your grade).
+Short Quizzes will be administered via Canvas during our classes (excluding Lecture 1, of course).
+They will be very short, and mainly aimed at making sure that you have paid attention to the material covered in the lecture slides and discussed during the lecture.
+Your two worst-performing Short Quizzes across all lectures will be eliminated (that is, they will not count towards your grade).
+No collaboration (including no discussion among students) is allowed during the Short Quizzes.

-Every year, students are interested in knowing what score is needed "to get an A." This curiosity is entirely understandable (even though the emphasis on final grades is sometimes excessive: to a good extent, grades are more useful to asses how and what you are learning, than in influencing your future career options and choices).
+Every year, students are interested in knowing what score is needed "to get an A." This curiosity is entirely understandable (even though preoccupation over final grades is unwarranted: grades are more useful in assessing how and what you are learning, than in influencing your future career options).
 While, historically, a score of 90.00% or above has often been a threshold for an "A" grade, there is no pre-fixed grading scale for this course, because every class and every year are different from other classes/other years of the same course.